 Your shares may be voted under certain circumstances if they are held in the name of a brokerage firm.
-Brokerage firms generally have the authority to vote customers' unvoted shares on certain "routine" matters, including the election of directors.
-At our meeting these shares will be counted as voted by the brokerage firm in the election of directors.
+Brokerage firms generally have the authority to vote customers' unvoted shares on certain "routine" matters, including the election of directors and ratification of accountants.
+At our meeting, these shares will be counted as voted by the brokerage firm in the election of directors and ratification of accountants.

 Brokers are prohibited from exercising discretionary authority on non-routine matters, such as Proposals 2 and 3, for beneficial owners who have not returned proxies to the brokers (so-called "broker non-votes").
-In the case of broker votes, broker non-votes, and in cases where you abstain from voting on a matter when present at the meeting and entitled to vote, those shares will be counted for purposes of determining if a quorum is present.
+In the case of broker non-votes, and in cases where you abstain from voting on a matter when present at the meeting and entitled to vote, those shares will be counted for purposes of determining if a quorum is present.